Amid Immunity Pleas And Trump Scandals, Republicans Are At Each Other’s Throats

-Despite holding a majority of government offices and winning the White House in the last election, the Republican Party remains scattered to the public eye.
+Despite holding a majority of government offices, and winning the White House in the last election, the Republican Party remains scattered to the public eye.
 House of Reps Speaker Paul Ryan pulled the American Healthcare Act from the floor last week in an attempt to prevent further humiliation of the Republican Party, as reported by Forbes.
 This was a huge retraction as the bill hadn’t even been voted on, and a healthcare overhaul remains one of Trump’s biggest promises.
 This is just the latest display of Republicans being at odds with each other within their own party.
 Some observers have noted that the friction between the Republicans is social as well as political.

 AHCA failure laying bare the personal – not just political – tensions inside the House Republican Conference. https://t.co/tMiN0j3Lah